SreehariC/CS361-Course-Project/README.md

 # Application of Statistical ML Models
+- We explored and implemented  the following models from scratch - HMM for Speech Recognition, also tried GMMHMM for this, where each state of the HMM is sampled from a gaussian distribution.
+GMM for Speaker Identification and clusterting of different speeches.
+HMM and CRF for POS tagging along with various techniques like mean, iterative ,most frequent and  randomized imputation for imputation of missing values, laplace smoothening smoothening the weights.
+Also compared the performance with library and got similar results.
 - Dhanesh V, 210101117 ; Sreehari C, 210101101 ; Ketan Singh 210101118 ; Rashaad Ali Baig 210101085

 # Instructions to run the code